 Family First Prevention Services can be provided for up to 12 months beginning on the date the state identifies the child as either a "candidate for foster care" or a pregnant or parenting foster youth in need of those services in the prevention plan.
 Services may continue beyond 12 months on a case by case basis.
+Grantees shall consult with the CPS specialist prior to the end of the 12-month period to discuss relevant details of the family's progress, willingness to continue services, and any risk or safety concerns.
 If it is believed the child(ren) may need to continue with services, the CPS Specialist and the supervisor shall evaluate the current risk and safety concerns.
 Services may be extended when the following conditions are present: